Met0o/Papyrus/README.md

 ## Usage

+Use the .env file to set environment variables as needed.
+Docker containers can be created under Windows and Linux, so there are no OS restrictions.

 You can build your own document RAG pipeline with a private vector store using the provisioned resources.
 With the help of ```DocumentParser.py```, you can vectorize and embed your own PDF, docx, and csv files.

 The embedding model included in the configuration is the ```thenlper/gte-large``` which proved to be the best fit for the ```pgvector``` as it uses 1024 vector length.
 Additionally, ```Postgres``` with ```pgvector``` extension enables for a hybrid model of operation - flat file structure and vectorized data.